2024 Farm in Review

 A birds eye view of Eco3 Farm members working on projects at the Farm

 The 2024 farm season can be best described as a season of building.
-We have been working towards the dream of a highly productive farm with engaging opportunities for agricultural education, and for this we need a strong foundation of healthy soil and infrastructure that serves our needs.
+We have been working towards the dream of a highly productive farm with engaging opportunities for agricultural education, and for this we need a strong foundation of healthy soil and infrastructure.

 Eco3 Farm Manager Charlie aerates compost to provide sufficient oxygen to microbes in the soil to convert organic matter into compost

-And, we dealt with a surplus of weeds throughout the summer months, a symptom of depleted, water-logged soil.
-To make a more hospitable growing environment for our crops next year, and a less desirable environment for weeks, we trenched paths between the beds and dug a drainage pipe into the lowest corner.
+We also dealt with a surplus of weeds throughout the summer months, a symptom of depleted, water-logged soil.
+To make a more hospitable growing environment for our crops next year, and a less desirable environment for weeds, we trenched paths between the beds and dug a drainage pipe into the lowest corner.

 To further build the soil we also grew an abundance of cover crops, or plants grown for soil health rather than consumption by people.
 Plants like oats, buckwheat and clover are grown to build up soil organic matter, shield the soil from sun and erosion, hold moisture, and fix nitrogen from the air into a usable form in the soil.
 We are hopeful these efforts combined should result in healthy, nutrient dense soil for next year’s crops and a bountiful 2025 harvest.